If you’ve recently been injured as a maritime or offshore worker in Michigan, you may have many questions:

 According to the Detroit/Wayne County Port Authority, Michigan’s ports handle significant percentages of certain commodities transporting through the Great Lakes, including:

-In total, there are 40 commercial ports in Michigan which move roughly 80 million tons of cargo each year.
+In total, there are 40 commercial ports in Michigan that move roughly 80 million tons of cargo each year.
 Top commodities traded through these ports include steel, general cargo, ore, coal, cement, stone/aggregate, petroleum, dry bulk, and liquid bulk.

-The Jones Act is a federal law which allows injured “seamen” to recover financial compensation after suffering an offshore or maritime injury.
+The Jones Act is a federal law that allows injured “seamen” to recover financial compensation after suffering an offshore or maritime injury.
 Anyone who spends at least 30% of their work hours in the service of a vessel on navigable waters is covered under this act.

 There are a few possible forms of compensation available in a Jones Act claim: